Our Board of Directors

 Pamala has been part of the SpiritWorks community since 2008 and has served on the Board since 2014.

-She is a SpiritWorks peer mentor, is in the process to become a certified Peer Recovery Specialist, and has also served on the local Human Rights Committee since June, 2014.
+She is a SpiritWorks peer mentor, is a certified Peer Recovery Support Specialist, and has also served on the local Human Rights Committee since June, 2014.

 She enjoys pet sitting and loves warm, sunny weather when it’s 70 degrees.